Code-Institute-Submissions/Germany-Online-Guide/README.md

 # README.md

 ## Germany Online Guide

+The link, at which my website is published is [here](https://rian1010.github.io/Germany-Online-Guide/.).

 My project focuses on Germany and its beautiful places, attractions, culture and its delicious food.
 It is a website that is aimed towards travellers, who are looking for interesting places to visit, are ready to get inspired by a new culture,